kinganum/WatchTracker/docs/realtime-sync.md

 - **`INSERT`**:
   - When a new item is added, the `payload.new` object contains the complete database record.
-  - The app's logic includes a crucial step to reconcile optimistic updates.
-When a user adds an item, a temporary version is created locally with an ID like `temp-12345`.
-The `INSERT` handler finds this temporary item (by matching title and type) and replaces it with the final record from `payload.new`, which has the permanent UUID.
-This ensures the UI stays in sync.
+  - The app uses a robust reconciliation method for optimistic updates.
+When a user adds an item, a new UUID is generated on the client and the item is immediately added to the local state.
+This same UUID is sent to the database.
+  - When an `INSERT` event arrives, the handler checks if an item with that same ID already exists locally.
+If it does (meaning it's the same client's optimistic update), the event is ignored to prevent duplication.
+If the ID doesn't exist, the item is added to the state, correctly syncing additions from other devices.

 - **`UPDATE`**:
   - The `payload.new` object contains the updated item.